What Do We Mean When We Say "Insight"? A Formal Synthesis of Existing Theory: Formalism Design Goals

-This paper aims to provide an executable implementation of existing task models that can capture observed nuances between current definitions of insight and expresses the connections between objectives, insights, and tasks.
-Based on our review of the visualization task theory literature, we highlight three recurring principles that connect insights, objectives, and tasks.
-For each principle, we present corresponding design goals for developing generalizable toolkits for task and insight modeling.
-These design goals inform the structure of our toolkit, \model{}.
+This paper aims to synthesize existing theories into a unified formalism that represents the core building blocks of insight.
+Such a formalism could provide theoretical consistency and structure to future insight-based theories and evaluations.
+To guide our development of a new formalism, we summarize three recurring principles from the current theory that clarify the scope, structure, and complexity of insights.
+Alongside each principle, we propose a research goal that informs our formalism in \autoref{sec:model-design}.

-\paragraph{Principle 1: Insights Represent Linked Units of Knowledge.} We observe in the literature that insights establish \emph{links} between the user's data manipulations, data observations and their knowledge of related phenomena, and new insights often link back to old ones as analysts' understanding of the data evolves (\autoref{sec:background:insight:definitions}).
-Furthermore, analysts' data interpretations often involve mining facts or \emph{relationships} from the data, which researchers categorize in various ways (\autoref{sec:background:insight:categories}).
-We observe that it may prove difficult to capture these complex relationships within a single, monolithic definition of insight.
-Instead, toolkits may be better served by considering the constituent parts of insight and their relationships.
-To this end, we establish the following design goal:
+\textit{Principle 1: Insights Represent Linked Units of Knowledge.} We observe in the literature that insights establish \emph{links} between the user's data manipulations, data observations, and their knowledge of related phenomena, and new insights often link back to old ones as analysts' understanding of the data evolves (\autoref{sec:background:insight:definitions}).
+As a result, insights are generally complex objects with multiple components.
+An insight is not just a piece of data but the user’s \emph{interpretation} of this data, which may involve connections with prior knowledge.
+These components appear consistent across the literature but may vary in name/terminology (\autoref{sec:background:insight:categories}).

-\begin{quote} \textbf{Design Goal 1:} Rather than specifying insights directly, enable specification of the lower-level components of insight (data manipulations, data relationships, and domain knowledge) and their relationships. \end{quote}
+It is challenging to capture these complex relationships within an atomic insight definition.
+Instead, we formalize the constituent parts of insight and their relationships.
+This idea resembles a well-known problem in visualization specification.
+Overlaps in visualization taxonomies suggest core components that can be formalized into guiding theory, e.g., the Grammar of Graphics~\cite{wilkinson2012grammar}, which in turn guide the development of visualization grammars such as Vega-Lite~\cite{satyanarayan2017vegalite}.
+To this end, we establish our first research goal:

-\paragraph{Principle 2: Objectives Often Look Like Insights} Insights can lead to new questions and hypotheses, suggesting that insights can themselves become objectives that drive future analysis tasks (\autoref{sec:background:insight:definitions}).
-This insight-objective connection is exemplified by how insights build on each other over time.
-Some even suggest that objectives \emph{are} insights (e.g., \cite{guo_case_2016}), blurring the line between insights and objectives even more.
-We observe that objectives are, in a sense, an \emph{expectation} of insight.
-Rather than defining objectives independently from insights, these ideas suggest that objectives could be defined as a function or derivative of insights.
-For example, objectives could be defined as constraints on the space of possible insights an analyst may uncover from a given dataset.
-Based on these ideas, we propose our second design goal:
+\begin{quote} \textbf{Research Goal 1 (RG1):} Rather than defining insights as atomic units, focus on the low-level components of insight and their relationships. \end{quote}